Unlucky lockdown: SkyCity sinks to $33.7m loss

 "We are managing through a tricky time.
 We look forward to an environment getting through this period of Omicron quickly and re-opening activity levels.
 I think the Government has had tricky decisions to make.
 We back the Government on the vaccine policy.
 But we're also looking forward to seeing the economic recovery and the CBD recovery.
 The next month to two months is really important".

-Adrian Allbon and Jason Cao, analysts at Jarden, released an in-depth analysis of the outlook for the company this month.
+Logical operating comments were made with corporate costs down materially compared to the last guidance and the previous corresponding period.

-"Given the backdrop of its key Auckland property being closed for effectively 110 days due to Covid Delta restrictions, we expect EBITDA, including $17 million wage subsidies taken, to be down 75 per cent versus the previous corresponding period to $30m," the analysts wrote.
+"Suspect the latter reflects a natural tightening of the belt and no management bonuses.
+Our FY22 EBITDA is currently $115m, implying 2H $79m," Allbon wrote today.

-Net profit after tax will be a $24m loss compared to the previous profit of $44m in the same half-year ended December 2020, they forecast.
+He and fellow analyst Jason Cao released an in-depth analysis of the outlook for the company this month.

 On December 23, the company said it had done a deal with Europe's Gaming Innovation Group, providing €25m of new equity to help fund the purchase of France-Pari/Sportnco.